Tosin17/RegistrationAppNode/Readme.txt

-A registration App for PPRC built on Mongo, Express, Angular and Node.
+A Registration App for PPRC built on Mongo, Express, Angular and Node.